skyiron/web/packages/web-test-helpers/README.md

 # web-test-helpers

-This packages provides utilities for unit testing within the ownCloud app ecosystem.
+This packages provides utilities for unit testing within the OpenCloud app ecosystem.

 ## Installation